 If anything, the Commission needs more resources and more powers.
 It has clearly struggled with the endless cycle of electoral events recently, and the added burden of the new Lobbying Act laws it’s supposed to enforce, which require it to police not just political parties, but also NGOs.

 But there are simple solutions.
 We need to give the commission more money, so it can do its job better.
 We need to give it more powers, so it can better investigate those it believes may have broken the laws of our democracy.
 We need to give it better oversight: if, for example, it is to be judge and executioner, why not at least insist on a jury overseeing each case?

 And, perhaps most simply of all, it needs to be given proper powers to seriously sanction.
 When Arron Banks’s Leave.EU was found to have broken a string of laws, it was only fined £70,000.
 Vote Leave was made to cough up just £61,000 for four breaches of the rules.
 These were both multimillion campaigns, for whom such quantities are chicken feed.

 The reason the fines are so low is that the Commission isn’t allowed to charge more than £20,000 per breach of the law.
 So, as the Tufton Street network attacks the Electoral Commission ahead of the coming election, we need to give them the boost they need – and have repeatedly demanded.
 We need to lift the cap on their fines, so they can genuinely act as a deterrent to those who want to drown our democracy in dark money.

 The good news is that, though the dark money lobby groups are endlessly paraded in the media, they have little popular support.
-A petition on the parliament website earlier this year calling for the Electoral Commission to be abolished only manage to get fifty eight signatures.
+A petition on the Parliament website earlier this year calling for the Electoral Commission to be abolished only managed to get 58 signatures.
 My petition to lift the cap on Electoral Commission fines has so far been supported by 154,000 people.
 You can sign it here.